lanl/JuliQAOA.jl/README.md

 A fast, flexible package for simulating the Quantum Alternating Operator Ansatz (QAOA) using the Matrix Product State (MPS).

+## JuliQAOA

+If you are interested in just JuliQAOA you can find the main branch [here](https://github.com/lanl/JuliQAOA.jl).

 ## Documentation

 Please see our full documentation [here](https://lanl.github.io/JuliQAOA.jl/dev/).